 - Operating model optimisation to support the shift toward remote workforce while maintaining defined risk management and compliance strategy, business continuity, performance metrics, regulatory reporting and horizon planning for a return to work.

 - Revision of financial crime compliance governance models to reflect changes to authorisation, sign-off and reporting procedures.

 - Incorporating COVID-19 vulnerabilities into the money laundering/terrorist financing (ML/TF) risk assessment to ensure your institution is considering the “unknown-unknown” threats, identifying higher-risk elements (e.g., customer types, products offered, delivery channels) and to address change in your financial crime risk profile.

 - Adaptation of know your customer/customer due diligence (KYC/CDD) procedures to reflect shift from face-to-face, to online identification and verification procedures during social distancing measures.

 - Development of new COVID-19-specific transaction monitoring scenarios, or fine-tuning existing rules, as customer spending habits change, and emergency assistance payments start to flow into customer accounts.

 - Enhancements to alert investigation, case management procedures and reporting protocols for suspicious transactions in a remote working environment.

 - Assessment of the AML/CTF and sanctions control framework and revisions to address new and emerging COVID-19 financial crime risk typologies.

-Protiviti can offer a customized solution to provide a greater level of confidence that your organization will not be an easy target.
-We can review your AML framework and provide actionable recommendations to establish robust measures that preserve your organization’s operational risk and compliance integrity.
+Protiviti can offer a customised solution to provide a greater level of confidence that your organisation will not be an easy target.
+We can review your AML framework and provide actionable recommendations to establish robust measures that preserve your organisation’s operational risk and compliance integrity.

 Note: For accessing the list of 'resources' used in this article, please download the PDF below.